asciamanna/asciamanna.github.io/_drafts/specialization-on-agile-teams.md

 <br/>

 ## Specialized Teams
 A greater challenge for companies wishing to improve their delivery capabilities is when they rely on entire teams of specialists, often returning to teams organized by function or specialty.
 With the rise of front-end, cloud, and infrastructure technologies the antipattern of organizing around these technologies is common.
 This results in the problems that cross-functional agile teams were intended to mitigate.
 Once teams are organized by function they create a system where feature development requires handoffs between several teams.
-This slows development to a crawl, increases lead times, and creates quality issues as with every team handoff the opportunity for mistakes, miscommunications, and defects increases.
+This slows development to a crawl, increases lead times and creates quality issues as with every team handoff the opportunity for mistakes, miscommunications, and defects increases.

 ### A Real World Example
 I once worked at a company that was beginning a large project for a new product offering.
 It was decided that there would be back-end teams in the local office while the front-end work would be offshored.
 The argument was that front-end technology stacks have become so complicated the only way to be successful was to have separate front-end and back-end teams.